 While not completely replicating the genuine feel of an analog piano, a fully-weighted key action comes exceedingly close.

-In this instance, the keys will utilize a spring or even a modified hammer design to replicate the feel of playing a piano.
+In this instance, the keys will utilize a spring or even a modified hammer design to replicate the feel of playing the piano.

 However, even within the fully-weighted key action market, not all keybeds are equal.